VirginieT/VirginieT/README.md

 - 🖥️ I started learning to code in 2021.

-- :telescope: During my free time, I develop a mobile application called WeCheers, which is available on Google Play and IOS.
+- :telescope: During my free time, I develop a mobile application called WeCheers (backend, using Symfony), which is available on Google Play and IOS.
  [Visible here](https://apps.apple.com/us/app/wecheers/id1616746725)

 - :building_construction: I am currently undergoing training as a software tester using Agile methodology.